BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

+where $\mathbf{1}[i\le j]$ corresponds to \texttt{triu} and $\mathrm{clip}_{[0,1]}$ to \texttt{clamp} (used for numerical stability).
+The geometry-preserving regularizer penalizes changes in image-to-image similarities after projection:

-where $W_{ij} = \big( \tfrac{1 + \text{Img}_i \cdot \text{Img}_j}{2} \big)^2$ assigns higher weight to pairs that are similar in DOFA space.
-This strategy specializes the embeddings while preserving neighborhood relations, akin in spirit to manifold-preserving methods such as UMAP~\citep{mcinnes2018umap}.
-The regularization is computationally lightweight, requiring only dot products between already computed embeddings.
-The final training objective combines contrastive alignment with this regularization, where $\lambda > 0$ controls its strength:
+This regularizer encourages the projected image embeddings to retain the local neighborhood structure induced by the frozen backbone, while still allowing cross-modal alignment.
+It is computationally lightweight, as it only relies on dot products between already available embeddings.
+Finally, the overall objective combines sigmoid contrastive alignment with this regularization: